Eric Schmidt: Political activity

 Schmidt was an informal advisor and major donor to Barack Obama's 2008 presidential campaign, and began campaigning the week of October 19, 2008, on behalf of the candidate.
 He was mentioned as a possible candidate for the Chief Technology Officer position, which Obama created in his administration, and Obama considered him for Commerce Secretary.
 After Obama won in 2008, Schmidt became a member of President Obama's transition advisory board and then a member of the United States President's Council of Advisors on Science and Technology (PCAST).
 Schmidt has served on Google's government relations team.

 Schmidt has proposed that the easiest way to solve all of the domestic problems of the United States at once is by a stimulus program that rewards renewable energy and, over time, attempts to replace fossil fuels with renewable energy.
 Secretary of Defense Ash Carter appointed Schmidt as chairman of the DoD Innovation Advisory Board announced March 2, 2016.
-It will be modeled like the Defense Business Board and will facilitate the Pentagon at becoming more innovative and adaptive.
+It was modeled on the Defense Business Board with the purpose of facilitating the Pentagon to become more innovative and adaptive.

-Schmidt is an investor in The Groundwork, a start-up company associated with Hillary Clinton's 2016 presidential campaign.
+Schmidt was an investor in The Groundwork, a start-up company associated with Hillary Clinton's 2016 presidential campaign.
 For example, it charged the campaign $177,000 in the second quarter of 2015.
 By May 2016, the campaign had spent $500,000 on it.

-Schmidt is an investor in Timshel, another start up company associated with Hillary Clinton's 2016 presidential campaign.
-Timshel is the parent company of The Groundwork.
+Schmidt was an investor in Timshel, another start up company associated with Hillary Clinton's 2016 presidential campaign.
+Timshel was the parent company of The Groundwork.